herrieb/PaymentMollieBundle/README.md

 RuudkPaymentMollieBundle
 ========================

+An updated version of the RuudkPaymentMollieBundle By RuudK.

-A Symfony2 Bundle that provides access to the Mollie API.
+A Symfony5 Bundle that provides access to the Mollie API.
 Based on JMSPaymentCoreBundle.

 ## Installation

 ### Step1: Require the package with Composer

 ````
-composer require ruudk/payment-mollie-bundle
+composer require herrieb/payment-mollie-bundle
 ````

 ### Step2: Enable the bundle